Canon 5D Mark II vs Panasonic G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the G7 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Panasonic G7 Manual.
+Further information on the features and operation of the 5D Mark II and G7 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Panasonic G7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark II or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.